-Third, the Central Valley Water Board should strongly consider an increased role for the CVDRMP.
-The CVDRMP proposes a role similar to that of an irrigated lands regulatory program third-party coalition to help with administering the CVDRMP’s recommendations.
+Third, the Central Valley Water Board should strongly consider an increased role for the CVDRMP in the interim and final revised dairy general waste discharge requirements.
+The CVDRMP proposes a role similar to that of an irrigated lands regulatory program approved third-party group to help with administering the CVDRMP’s recommendations.
 As we explained in the Nonpoint Source Policy, third parties can help to leverage limited staff resources by interacting directly with the dischargers, including providing technical support and assisting with data collection and reporting.
 Specifically, the CVDRMP’s SRMR proposes to take on a broader role in analyzing its dairy members’ submitted data, tracking the industry’s performance, monitoring progress with respect to whole-farm balance and compliance with educational requirements, and continuing groundwater monitoring and reporting activities.
+The Central Valley Water Board should set clear roles and reporting obligations for the CVDRMP or other approved representative monitoring groups, which may include reporting of appropriate data into GeoTracker on behalf of their members.

 There are, however, important differences between third parties for irrigated lands and third parties for dairies.
-As we explained above, dairies’ historic and current land application of dairy waste has functioned primarily as a method of waste disposal, unlike traditional growers’ land application of fertilizers primarily to grow crops.
-Further, the dairy industry has a history of regulation that includes direct reporting to the Water Boards, including in the Dairy General WDRs.
+As we explained above, dairies’ historic and current land application of dairy manure has functioned primarily as a method of manure management, unlike traditional growers’ land application of fertilizers primarily to grow crops.
+Further, the dairy industry has a history of regulation that includes direct reporting to the Water Boards, including in the 2013 Dairy General WDRs.
 For these reasons, unlike the third-party approach we described in our Order WQ 2018-0002, we have concluded that any form of anonymized reporting for dairies by the CVDRMP would be inappropriate.

 Education to Improve Nitrogen Efficiency